railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. figure:: images/warning_partner.png
    :align: center

-   *Management of alerts on partners.*
+   *Management of alerts on partners*

 .. figure:: images/warning_product.png
    :align: center

-   *Management of alerts on products.*
+   *Management of alerts on products*

 You can activate alerts for a series of events.
 For each alert you should enter a message that will be attached to the person setting off the event.
 The different available events on the partner form